surrealcristian/kl/README.md

 ## Transformers

-`kl` comes with functions that apply certain language layouts to pressed keys.
+`kl` comes with functions that apply a certain language layout to pressed keys.

+For example:

 ```python
 import kl